 I adapted the traditional recipe with a few tricks to keep the pesto’s vibrant green color and fresh, aromatic flavor for longer.
 A quick blanch in boiling water and a squeeze of lemon juice means this sauce will last in your fridge for up to 2 weeks and your freezer for up to 6 months!
 And, I make it in a food processor or blender so you just have to push a button.

 Though this is a decidedly easy pesto recipe, it has the same richness that’s made pesto one of the most iconic Italian sauces of all time.
 I use it all day long!
 Fry eggs in pesto for a healthy savory breakfast.
 For lunch, spread onto eggplant parmesan sandwiches.
-For dinner, pesto pasta, creamy chicken pesto pasta, baked pesto sea bass, and pesto chicken are ready in under 30 minutes!
+For dinner, pesto pasta, creamy chicken pesto pasta, baked pesto sea bass, pesto salmon, and pesto chicken are ready in under 30 minutes!
 All you really need to enjoy a good pesto, though, is some good crusty bread.

 Table of Contents